mariosky/ga_action/ga_client/README.md

 python ga_client.py --help
 ```

 This client creates a specified number of randomly generated populations and evolves them the number of times requested.
 The formula to calculate the number of evaluations is given by `requests * iterations`.
 After each evaluation it logs the population into the command line.
-A redis connection will be implemented in the future to store each result.
+A reddis connection is implemented through localhost on port 6379 to log the populations for further analysis.